Ralidaer/Greenhouse/README.md

 WORK IN PROGRESS

 Project of greenhouse containing PCB project, software, photos and other files.
-User can plant plants in two pots (each pot got 4 sections), monitor temperature in the greenhouse, soil moisture, irigate sections (manually or automatically).
-Everything will be displayed on a digital display can be controlled by a keyboard.

 Construction of the lower part of the greenhouse (cupboards for pots and water tanks) with irrigation lines:
 <img src="Photos/IMG_20210319_094224.jpg" width="390" height="520">